MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 #### Q: What happens if I raise a support issue with the Quantinuum team and it turns out that there is an issue with the Azure Quantum service?

 The Quantinuum support team will help you reach out to Microsoft and provide you with a redirection package.
-This is a PDF document that you can use when continuing your support enquiry with the Azure support team.
+This is a PDF document that you can use when continuing your support inquiry with the Azure support team.

 ### Third-party information disclaimer